header source

 • OSHC (mandatory insurance): $310

-The student visa for Australia is unusually expensive compared to other countries, and the mandatory OSHC insurance adds to the cost.
+The student visa for Australia is abnormally expensive compared to other countries.
+You also have to take out OSHC insurance, which adds to the considerable expense.

 Food Expenses

-Since I stayed with a homestay, I didn't have to worry about breakfast and dinner.
+As I was in a homestay, I don't consider breakfast and dinner.

-In Brisbane, there are food courts where you can eat various dishes for around $7.
+There are food courts in Brisbane city center where you can eat various cuisines for just $7.
+Also, street stalls offer meals at similar prices.

 Travel